Can You Dry Whites And Colors Together?

 What Colors Can You Not Dry Together?

 One cannot dry colors that bleed and fade.
-However, there are steps that one can follow to save clothes after color runs – if ever one does dry non-colorfast clothes together.
+However, there are steps that one can follow to save clothes after color runs – if ever one does dry non-colorfast garments together.

 Did you know that the colors of your clothes can affect the cost of drying them?
 It’s true!
 When different colors are dried together, they can bleed onto each other and ruin items in the load.
-If this happens, you may need to replace some of your clothing, which can certainly add up over time.
+If this happens, you may need to replace some of your clothing, which can add up over time.

 The good news is that by following these easy steps, you’ll be able to avoid this problem:

-2. Do not wash and dry fabrics that are likely to bleed color in the same load as other fabric types.
+2. Do not wash and dry fabrics likely to bleed color in the same load as other fabric types.
 For instance, don’t put cotton and wool in the same load because the wool may absorb dye from the cotton.

 3. Always follow recommended washing and drying instructions for clothes as seen on tags.